Willy-JL/F95Checker/README.md

 You can pitch your feature requests and bug reports either in the [GitHub issues](https://github.com/Willy-JL/F95Checker/issues) or on the
 [F95Zone thread](https://f95zone.to/threads/44173/).

+## Old versions:

+Versions before 7.0 are archived in the [F95Zone thread](https://f95zone.to/threads/44173/).

 ## Disclaimer: